Hendon Police College

 Hendon Police College is the principal training centre for London's Metropolitan Police.
 Founded with the official name of the Metropolitan Police College, the college has officially been known as the Peel Centre since 1974, although its original name is still used frequently.
 Within the police service it is known simply as "Hendon".

-It is within walking distance of Colindale Underground station on the Northern line and Colindale police station.
+The nearest London Underground station is Colindale on the Northern line.

 Police College (1934–1939)

 The college was opened on 31 May 1934 by the Prince of Wales, in the erstwhile buildings of Hendon Country Club, Hendon Aerodrome's club house (which had been used briefly as laboratories of the Standard Telephones and Cables company).
 The school was the brainchild of Lord Trenchard, who was Commissioner of Police of the Metropolis from 1931 to 1935.
 His experiences as second-in-command of the Royal Flying Corps' Central Flying School in 1913 and 1914 gave him a suitable background for the venture, whilst the location would have been known to him from his time as Chief of the Air Staff (1921–1929).